FrancoisVongue/20-days-challenge/NODE.md

 # ▶ Day 4
 # Refactoring API features
-At the time we have `too much of functionality` in a single method.
-Get all tours hadndles not only getting the tours but also parsing every possible query and structuring data accordingly.
+At the time we have `too much of functionality` in a single method. `getAllTours` hadndles not only getting the tours but also parsing every possible query and structuring data accordingly.